Dobsonville: Description

 There are recreational facilities such as Dorothy Nyembe Park, a local library, and a swimming pool.
 Opposite the swimming pool is Dobsonville stadium.
 Kopanong community hall and the municipal offices can be found close by.
 Other amenities include a recycling centre, a police station, and a public health clinic.
 There are many businesses in Dobsonville that range from franchise restaurants to street vendors who sell anything from cellphone chargers to traditional herbs and medicines to sweets and fruit.

-While more attention has been given to the more prominent Meadowlands - with its roots in the famous Sophiatown - and Orlando o home to the Mandela's and Tambo's, but Dobsonville's history has yet to be written.